 After alighting the train at Marne-La-Vallee Chessy you will be a 2-minute walk away from the entrance of both Disneyland Parks as well as the Disney Village.

-How much does the RER from Gard Du Nord to Disneyland Paris cost?
+How much does the RER train from Gard Du Nord Paris to Disneyland Paris cost?

 You can pay for your ticket at this machine using card or coins and a single ticket will cost €7.60 for adults and €3.80 for children (correct as of January 2019).

-What time is the last RER train from Disneyland?
+What time is the last train from Disney Paris to Paris?

 The last RER A train departs Marne-la-Vallee at 00:36 in the evening, every day of the week.
 However, please do check on your day of travel in case of any unexpected changes.
 For your journey home, you will take the same route just the opposite way around.
 RER A from Marne-la-Vallee to Chatelet-Les Halles then RER B from Chatelet-Les Halles to Gard Du Nord.